'Guardians of the Galaxy Holiday Special' Review: Festive, Fun and Short

 Marvel's special presentations are a great idea.
 This new strand of occasional, self-contained mini-films can deliver a concentrated hit of Marvel fun without requiring a trip to a theater or the commitment of a lengthy TV series.

-The Guardians of the Galaxy Holiday Special, streaming this week on Disney Plus, is a perfect fit for this bite-size format as you settle down for some light, family-friendly Thanksgiving viewing.
+The Guardians of the Galaxy Holiday Special, streaming this week on Disney Plus, is a perfect fit for this bite-size format as you settle down for some light, family-friendly, superpowered and silly Thanksgiving viewing.

 The 42-minute Guardians of the Galaxy Holiday Special is available to watch this Friday, Nov.
 25. The gang was all there anyway, as Chris Pratt and chums already gathered to film Guardians of the Galaxy Vol. 3, which will hit theaters next summer.
 So writer and director James Gunn wrapped in a fun, festive plot for the space adventurers, starring Pratt, Dave Bautista, Karen Gillan, Pom Klementieff, Vin Diesel, Bradley Cooper, Sean Gunn and Michael Rooker.